MANATEE YMCA NIFTY THRIFT SHOP

 Thank you for your donations in support of the Y!

-MANATEE YMCA YOUTH OLYMPIC WEIGHTLIFTERS TO COMPETE AT WEIGHTLIFTING
+MANATEE YMCA YOUTH OLYMPIC WEIGHTLIFTERS COMPETE AT WEIGHTLIFTING

-Alexis Grella, 14, and Megan Citera-Juarez, 11, have been a part of the Olympic Weightlifting Club at the Lakewood Ranch YMCA for less than a year, but their hard work during that time has earned them qualifications for the 2017 Youth National Championships for USA Weightlifting in Atlanta, Georgia at the end of June.
+Alexis Grella, 14, and Megan Citera-Juarez, 11, have been a part of the Olympic Weightlifting Club at the Lakewood Ranch YMCA for less than a year, but their hard work during that time earned them qualifications for the 2017 Youth National Championships for USA Weightlifting in Atlanta, Georgia.

 “The National event is a stepping stone to the IWF Youth World Championship,” Harris said.
 “There is a really good chance that one or both of these girls could come back as a National Champion.
 They are exceptional kids.”